 If the Puerto Rico Status Act becomes law, Puerto Rico will no longer be a territory of the United States.
-It will be the 51st state, or the Republic of Puerto Rico, or perhaps the Associated Republic of Puerto Rico.
+It will be the 51st state, or the Republic of Puerto Rico, or perhaps the Freely Associated State of Puerto Rico.

 Statehood is a clear and certain status; the U.S. Constitution requires that new states enter the union on “an equal footing” with existing states.
 The Constitution will apply fully to Puerto Rico and everyone born in Puerto Rico, as it does in every state.
 Any rules not settled in the Constitution will be up to the state of Puerto Rico, which will have the rights and responsibilities of a state.